rdinch/MathResourceStudio-Help/docs/tutorials/picture-editor.md

 Pastes a copied image or copied image file into the Preview pane.

+!!! tip
-TIP: You can copy pictures from other sources (e.g. Microsoft Word; websites; image files in another location on your computer), and paste them into the preview pane as long as they are one of these file types: .bmp, .gif, .jpg, .png, .tif and .wmf.
+    You can copy pictures from other sources (e.g. Microsoft Word; websites; image files in another location on your computer), and paste them into the preview pane as long as they are one of these file types: .bmp, .gif, .jpg, .png, .tif and .wmf.

 Cut